A list of challenger, fintech & digital banks in the UK 2024

 A challenger bank is one that’s smaller and newer than a traditional bank.
 By newer, we mean that most challenger banks were founded after 2009 – so after the 2008 global financial crisis – and the vast majority were established after 2014.

-Their plan is to compete with big banks such as HSBC, Lloyds, Barclays and RBS.
+Their plan is to compete with big banks such as HSBC, Lloyds, Barclays and NatWest.
 By offering cheaper deals, more flexibility, better service or all of the above, challenger banks hope to win over customers.

 In a nutshell, challenger banks are trying to squeeze into the market and take opportunities that mainstream banks have been neglecting because of their size, relative market dominance and older technology systems.